ewaldmire/ascender/docs/docsite/rst/administration/awx-manage.rst

-For more information on OAuth2 token management in the Ascender user interface, see the :ref:`ug_applications_auth` section of the |atu|.
+For more information on OAuth2 token management in the climber user interface, see the :ref:`ug_applications_auth` section of the |atu|.

 Analytics gathering